Elessar617/Crypto_Bot/v6_plan.md

 - **Step 4: Run Bot (Smoke Test):** [X] Run the bot and validate it runs successfully in the live environment, fixing all runtime errors.
 - **Step 5: Resolve Test Setup:** [X] Add `pyproject.toml` and install in editable mode to resolve `ModuleNotFoundError` during test collection.
 - **Step 6: Final Verification:** [X] Run the full `pytest` suite and all static analysis tools (`mypy`, `flake8`, `bandit`) to confirm the codebase is stable and clean.
-- **Step 7: Final Code Review:** [ ] Conduct a final review of the codebase for clarity, consistency, and adherence to design principles.

 ---